The Mid Wales Bunkhouse, Tipi and Camping is located at Woodhouse Farm,

 The comments below are a random selection taken from our visitors book.

-Comment left by Baptist Mens and Boys Retreat.
+Comment left by Tim and 3 mountain bikers.